Ajax10000/FlightCraft3D_ver2/README.md

 In the cockpit, you can also use the x key or Shift-X key to decrease or increase, respectively, the x position of the eyepoint in the cockpit.
-You can use the y or Shift-Y key to decrase or increase, respectively, the y position of the eyepoint in the cockpit.
+You can use the y or Shift-Y key to decrease or increase, respectively, the y position of the eyepoint in the cockpit.
 You can also use the z or Shift-z key to increase or decrease the z position of the eyepoint.

-However, the z modification contains a bug, when pressing z it should decrease the z position of the eyepoint, and instead it is increased.
+However, the z modification contains a bug.
+When pressing z it should decrease the z position of the eyepoint, and instead it is increased.
 Similarly pressing Shift-z should increase the z position of the eyepoint, but instead it is decreased.